 For producers in the multi-billion dollar beef industry, cattle health, efficiency and profitability are top priorities.
 Stephanie McKay, professor in UVM’s Department of Animal and Veterinary Sciences, is applying epigenetics to help understand which genes are responsible for specific, desirable traits in beef cattle, such as having a docile temperament.

 Aggressive cattle pose a continuing problem to animal welfare, production and profitability for herd managers.
 Less aggressive, or docile cattle, have been found to be more feed efficient, more disease resistant and produce less methane – the second most abundant greenhouse gas.
 By identifying which genes are associated with docile temperament, McKay aims to help beef producers make selective breeding decisions to produce better beef, improve animal welfare and lower their environmental impact.

 Thanks to modern next-generation DNA sequencing, it’s become relatively easy to generate huge volumes of sequencing data, but having access to computing technologies to make sense of that data presents a bottleneck for many in the field, says McKay.
-Thanks to the computing power of the Vermont Advanced Computing Core, McKay is able to process whole genome sequencing data at record speeds and has been able to identify which genes are associated with docility in cattle.
+Thanks to the computing power of the Vermont Advanced Computing Center, McKay is able to process whole genome sequencing data at record speeds and has been able to identify which genes are associated with docility in cattle.

 Having computing capabilities to process this data within UVM also enables a rich learning experience as McKay’s students can access high-performance computing programs at the tips of their fingertips, and has also helped secure highly competitive grant funds.
 With no end in sight for utilizing the capabilities of the VACC, McKay is exploring new research opportunities using genomic sequencing to help improve conservation efforts of moose.